Developing VET Curriculum for Training Providers and Industry

 S6.

-Develop a training needs analysis using information from the organisation or organisation sections to provide targeted training initiatives
+Developing a training needs analysis using accurate information sourced from the organisation or organisation sections to provide targeted training

 S7.